Lise Salvas-Bronsard: Career

 In 1970, Salvas-Bronsard began working as a faculty member at the economics department of the Université de Montréal, teaching economics and macroeconomics.
 She trained a great number of economists, who went on to work in Canada and elsewhere.
 Salvas-Bronsard conducted scientific work on models on household demand, bringing together several empirical subjects either with or not in collaboration with her students, particularly the research conducted by Eugen Slutsky.
 Her primary research themes were economic policy and quantitative techniques, and she organised her research around solid theoretical foundations and economic techniques' most relevant uses.
 Salvas-Bronsard mainly worked on estimating demand equations' complete systems and studies on estimating demand functions. which were subject to the role of good markets rationing and to quantify labour market constraints.
 This work formed a link for econometric research to disequilibrium macroeconomics research.
 She also obtained estimates for complete supply-and-demand factors to complete production factors and was a contributor to multiple analyses of microeconomics and macroeconomics, on themes which included theory of value, macroeconomic optimum concept as well as rational expectations.
 According to Marcel Dagenais, Salvas-Bronsard was able to expand upon "the range of behavioural hypotheses underlying these types of models, and she suggested extensions incorporating labour markets and financial markets".

 She worked as a visiting scholar at Louvain's Center for Operations Research and Econometrics as well as France's Institut national de la statistique et des études économiques during various points of her career.
 Salvas-Bronsard was a member of both the Société canadienne de science économique and the Canadian Economics Association (CEA), due to her keeping in contact in Francophone Europe economics and she served as president of the former institute from 1984 to 1985.
 She was also a member of the CEA's executive council.
 Salvas-Bronsard was an associate editor of the Canadian Journal of Economics of which she published in both English and French as well as the L'Actualité Economique.
-She was also on the editoral boards of the Annales de V INSEE, Etudes Internationales, and Recherches Economiques de Louvain.
+She was also on the editorial boards of the Annales de V INSEE, Etudes Internationales, and Recherches Economiques de Louvain.
 Salvas-Bronsard's research was published in Annales d'Économie et de Statistique, the L'Actualité Economique, the Canadian Journal of Economics, Economie Appliquee, the European Economic Review, the Journal of Applied Econometrics, and the Tijdschrift voor Economie en Management.